 Leases (GASB 87)

+The Governmental Accounting Standards Board (GASB) Statement No. 87, Leases, establishes a single model for lease accounting based on the principle that leases are financings of the right to use an asset.
 There is no longer an operating vs capital classification.
-Lessees will be required to recognize a lease liability and an intangible right-to-use asset, and lessors will be required to recognize a lease receivable and a deferred inflow of resources.
+Lessees will recognize a lease liability and an intangible right-to-use asset, and lessors will recognize a lease receivable and a deferred inflow of resources.

-GASB 87 is effective for fiscal year 2021.

-The statements applies to leases for nonfinancial assets—including buildings, land, and equipment.
-GASB has issued an exposure draft that would expand the requirements to subscription-based information technology arrangements, effective fiscal year 2022.
+GASB 87 is effective for fiscal year 2022, and applies to leases of capital assets—including buildings, land, and equipment.
+In addition, GASB has issued Statement No. 96, which will expand the requirements to subscription-based information technology arrangements beginning in fiscal year 2023.

 Facilities Portfolio Management Tool